What can you do if your TPS expires? Here is information about TPS for people from South Sudan.

 TPS South Sudan – when does my TPS expire?

-TPS South Sudan update on September 3, 2020 – TPS for people from South Sudan has been extended until May 2, 2022.
-We will add more information to this page when it is available.
+TPS South Sudan update on November 3, 2020 – TPS for people from South Sudan has been extended until May 2, 2022.

 What happens next?

-You needed to re-register during the 60-day re-registration period, which runs from April 5, 2019 through June 4, 2019.
-If you meet the requirements, you will be allowed to stay until November 2, 2020.
+You need to re-register during the 60-day re-registration period.
+If you meet the requirements, you will be allowed to stay until May 2, 2022.

 Do I need to re-register?

-If you have TPS now, you will be eligible to re-register for an extension through November 2, 2020.
+If you have TPS now, you will be eligible to re-register for an extension.
+The re-registration period is from November 2, 2020 to January 4, 2020.
 The government has posted a federal register notice.
 Check the USCIS South Sudan page for more information.

 What about my work authorization?